AqwamCreates/DataPredict-Neural/docs/API/WeightBlocks/BaseWeightBlock.md

 #### Returns

-* tensor: Tensor to be returned.
+* weightTensor: Tensor to be returned.

 ### setNextFunctionBlockArrayIndexArray()